 Who We Are

 Click.Speak.Connect is a consultation agency which partners with clients such as educators and parents to promote better access methods, faster access, and superior overall device experiences in order to promote ease of learning new apps and language skills related to Augmentative and Alternative Communication (AAC).
 The end result we want to see is AAC users practicing and developing social skills.
-We also sponsor AAC support groups and have launched a new flagship product called the NadPen Stylus.

 The heart and soul of Click.Speak.Connect stems from direct life experience of overcoming adversity and challenges that were thought impossible.
 Click.Speak.Connect does not present mere trial theories, but actual victories and accomplishments from a personal level that help them promote language and social skill development in AAC users.
 The products and solutions put forward by Click.Speak.Connect have that tried and true assurance of their personal experience and expertise.